 This is a low fire brushing glaze.
 It has been sitting on this plaster bat for two hours and shows little sign of dewatering.
 A typical pottery dipping glaze, by contrast, would dewater in seconds!
 Clearly, such glazes are only good for brushing.

-I have a jar of clear glaze that I mixed myself (it has 10% yellow stain and 2% zircopax added to cone 03 G2931K clear).
+I have a jar of testing clear glaze that I mixed myself (10% yellow stain and 2% zircopax added to cone 03 G2931K clear).
 Commercial glaze producers make their lines of glazes like this.
 The cost of the dry materials: About $6.
-How can I convert it to a paintable glaze like the commercial ones I buy for $20 a jar?
-I made a spreadsheet to do it for me.
-It knows the weight of the plastic jar, the percentage of CMC gum I want to use and the concentration of the Laguna Clay gum solution.
+How can I convert it to a paintable glaze like the commercial ones?
+I made a spreadsheet where I can specify the weight of the plastic jar, the percentage of CMC gum powder needed and the concentration of the gum solution.
 I just need to weigh the jar of glaze (without lid), weigh a teaspoon of the liquid glaze (lower left), dry it (upper right) and weigh the dry (lower right).
-Then I plug these numbers into the sheet and it tells me what weight I need to evaporate the jar to (to remove water) and how much gum solution to mix in.
-The result works just like a commercial glaze.
+After filling in these numbers the sheet tells me what weight to evaporate the jar to and how much gum solution to mix in.
+It paints on just like a commercial glaze.
 But don't do this.
 I made another spreadsheet online (link below) based on starting from dry ingredients, adding the correct amount of water and gum solution.
 Of course, you need a good mixer to do this.